JRPerrenoud/free-genai-bootcamp-2025/lang_portal_go/backend-technical-spec.md

 - The backend will be built using Go
 - The database will be SQLite3
 - The API will be built using Gin
+- Mage is a task runner for Go.
 - The API will always return JSON
 - There will be no authentication or authorization
 - Everything will be treated as single user